elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240516.md

 Continue discussion series, now in separate document:
 [Aerospace-Uses-Cases](../docs/Aerospace-Uses-Cases.md)

-- Exlaining the current state to new members
+- Explaining the current state to new members
 - Focussed on system architecture to answer open questions like wrt smart sensors
 - Came up with a vote for (4 out of 6 voters, no strong arguments against this decision):
   - Option B:
     - Sensor + actuator on a general purpose computer as emulation (on non-Aerospace Linux)
       - Attention: This probably means no real-time OS on sensor / actuator side